Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Tastes like it came out of a restaurant!

-Pan Fried Tilapia Ingredients
+Pan Seared Tilapia Ingredients

 This is all you really need, but if you want a more complex seasoning, try adding some paprika or lemon pepper seasoning.
+You can make pan fried tilapia recipes with even more seasonings, but since this version has a delectable lemon butter sauce, it’s best to keep the fish simple.

 - Lemon Juice – Use fresh lemon juice for the best flavor, but a bottled variety is fine, too.